MicrosoftDocs/msix-docs/msix-src/package/signing-package-overview.md

 | Certificate is valid |App will install | App will install |
 | Certificate is invalid(expired) | App will fail to install | App will install as the authenticity of the cert was verified at signing by timestamping authority |

+ > [!NOTE]
-If the app is successfully installed on a device, it will continue to run even after the certificate expiry regardless of it being timestamped or not.
+ > If the app is successfully installed on a device, it will continue to run even after the certificate expiry regardless of it being timestamped or not.

 ## Device mode